 $302.30 Million in Sales Expected for Westmoreland Coal (WLB) This Quarter

-Wall Street analysts expect that Westmoreland Coal (NASDAQ:WLB) will announce $302.30 million in sales for the current fiscal quarter, Zacks reports.
-Two analysts have provided estimates for Westmoreland Coal’s earnings, with estimates ranging from $287.00 million to $317.60 million.
-Westmoreland Coal reported sales of $392.74 million during the same quarter last year, which would suggest a negative year over year growth rate of 23%.
-The firm is scheduled to announce its next quarterly earnings report before the market opens on Monday, April 2nd.
+Equities research analysts expect that Westmoreland Coal (NASDAQ:WLB) will announce $302.30 million in sales for the current fiscal quarter, Zacks reports.
+Two analysts have made estimates for Westmoreland Coal’s earnings, with the lowest sales estimate coming in at $287.00 million and the highest estimate coming in at $317.60 million.
+Westmoreland Coal reported sales of $392.74 million in the same quarter last year, which indicates a negative year-over-year growth rate of 23%.
+The company is expected to issue its next earnings results on Tuesday, March 27th.

-According to Zacks, analysts expect that Westmoreland Coal will report full year sales of $302.30 million for the current financial year, with estimates ranging from $1.31 billion to $1.34 billion.
-For the next year, analysts anticipate that the company will report sales of $1.13 billion per share, with estimates ranging from $1.06 billion to $1.19 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow Westmoreland Coal.
+On average, analysts expect that Westmoreland Coal will report full year sales of $302.30 million for the current fiscal year, with estimates ranging from $1.31 billion to $1.34 billion.
+For the next year, analysts forecast that the company will report sales of $1.13 billion per share, with estimates ranging from $1.06 billion to $1.19 billion.
+Zacks’ sales averages are a mean average based on a survey of research analysts that follow Westmoreland Coal.

-A number of brokerages have recently weighed in on WLB.
-ValuEngine raised shares of Westmoreland Coal from a “sell” rating to a “hold” rating in a research note on Wednesday.
-Zacks Investment Research raised shares of Westmoreland Coal from a “sell” rating to a “hold” rating in a research note on Wednesday, March 14th.
-Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and a consensus target price of $6.00.
+A number of analysts recently issued reports on WLB shares.
+Zacks Investment Research upgraded Westmoreland Coal from a “sell” rating to a “hold” rating in a research report on Wednesday.
+ValuEngine upgraded Westmoreland Coal from a “sell” rating to a “hold” rating in a research report on Wednesday, February 28th.
+Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+The stock currently has an average rating of “Hold” and an average target price of $6.00.

-A number of hedge funds have recently added to or reduced their stakes in WLB.
-Millennium Management LLC grew its stake in Westmoreland Coal by 168.2% in the 4th quarter.
-Millennium Management LLC now owns 478,863 shares of the coal producer’s stock worth $579,000 after acquiring an additional 300,300 shares during the period.
-Dimensional Fund Advisors LP purchased a new stake in shares of Westmoreland Coal during the 2nd quarter valued at $1,340,000.
-Western Standard LLC grew its stake in shares of Westmoreland Coal by 996.0% during the 3rd quarter.
-Western Standard LLC now owns 276,185 shares of the coal producer’s stock valued at $704,000 after buying an additional 250,985 shares during the period.
-Macquarie Group Ltd. purchased a new stake in shares of Westmoreland Coal during the 3rd quarter valued at $531,000.
-Finally, Stonehill Capital Management LLC grew its stake in shares of Westmoreland Coal by 97.0% during the 3rd quarter.
-Stonehill Capital Management LLC now owns 386,481 shares of the coal producer’s stock valued at $986,000 after buying an additional 190,268 shares during the period.
-51.04% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in WLB.
+Alliancebernstein L.P. lifted its position in shares of Westmoreland Coal by 35.6% during the second quarter.
+Alliancebernstein L.P. now owns 27,400 shares of the coal producer’s stock worth $133,000 after purchasing an additional 7,200 shares during the last quarter.
+Creative Planning lifted its position in shares of Westmoreland Coal by 169.2% during the fourth quarter.
+Creative Planning now owns 130,016 shares of the coal producer’s stock worth $157,000 after purchasing an additional 81,710 shares during the last quarter.
+Teachers Advisors LLC lifted its position in shares of Westmoreland Coal by 9.2% during the second quarter.
+Teachers Advisors LLC now owns 77,144 shares of the coal producer’s stock worth $376,000 after purchasing an additional 6,478 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its position in shares of Westmoreland Coal by 76.4% during the second quarter.
+Goldman Sachs Group Inc. now owns 82,539 shares of the coal producer’s stock worth $402,000 after purchasing an additional 35,744 shares during the last quarter.
+Finally, Macquarie Group Ltd. bought a new stake in shares of Westmoreland Coal in the third quarter valued at about $531,000.
+Institutional investors and hedge funds own 51.04% of the company’s stock.

-COPYRIGHT VIOLATION NOTICE: “$302.30 Million in Sales Expected for Westmoreland Coal (WLB) This Quarter” was originally published by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this story on another publication, it was illegally copied and republished in violation of US & international trademark & copyright law.
-The original version of this story can be read at https://macondaily.com/2018/03/30/302-30-million-in-sales-expected-for-westmoreland-coal-wlb-this-quarter.html.
+ILLEGAL ACTIVITY NOTICE: “$302.30 Million in Sales Expected for Westmoreland Coal (WLB) This Quarter” was first posted by Macon Daily and is the property of of Macon Daily.
+If you are reading this report on another domain, it was illegally stolen and reposted in violation of U.S. and international trademark & copyright laws.
+The original version of this report can be read at https://macondaily.com/2018/04/01/302-30-million-in-sales-expected-for-westmoreland-coal-wlb-this-quarter-updated-updated.html.

 About Westmoreland Coal